faucetsdn/udmi/docs/pointset.md

 point with an _error_ level `status` entry in its `state` message, and exclude it from the telemetry message.
 If a `config` block is not present, or does not contain a `pointset.points` object, then the device should determine on its own which points to report.

+If `sample_rate_sec` is not defined (or zero), then the system is expected to send an update at least every 600 seconds (default value).
+A negative value would mean "don't send updates."